 Core qualifications:

 Use bullet points to highlight your unique skills, specifically as they relate to the role you seek.
-Don’t forget to include in this section a mix of hard and soft skills.
+Don’t forget to include a mix of hard and soft skills in this section.

 -